Nukesor/webhook-server/README.md

 # Webhook-Server

-# WARNING This is still under heavy active development.
-**The documentation is mainly a roadmap for myself. not everything works as described yet.**

-Webhook server is a minimal footprint server to execute stuff on your server on POST requests.
+Webhook server is a minimal footprint server to execute stuff on your server on requests.
-It's easy to setup and super useful for custom CI.
-It supports Github's webhook secrets out of the box.
+It's easy to setup and useful for custom CI and it supports Github's webhooks with secret out of the box.

+Take a look at the example config file [webhook_server.yml](https://github.com/Nukesor/webhook-server/blob/master/webhook_server.yml).

 ## Configuration:

-Configuration is done via configuration files in this order.
+Webhook-Server is configured via files in this order:

 - `/etc/webhook_server.yml`
 - `~/.config/webhook_server.yml`